openvocab/loomio-api-proposal/README.md

 groups:
 ```

-When apps use the same vocabulary, a feature that imports data from one app can also work for *any* other app that also uses the same vocabulary.
+When apps use the same vocabulary a feature that imports data from one app can also work for *any* other app that also uses the same vocabulary.

 **Motivation:**
-We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for each app and its team?
-Broader concerns besides self-interest motivate an Open Vocab strategy:
+We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for each app and the team behind it?
+Broader concerns motivate an Open Vocab strategy:

  1. Provide **low-cost integration** for connecting (client) apps.
 Whereas an app following the Central Hub strategy offloads the integration costs to the connecting apps and leverages its central position, the Open Vocab particpant assumes that they are merely *one data provider in an open network of similar providers*.
 Standard vocabularies allow connecting apps to use one translation layer per model rather than the exponentially growing number of translation layers as outlined above.
 We believe this will dramatically lower costs (compared to point-to-point) for *the network as a whole* once it grows beyond a small number of apps.

  Low cost integration is one of the principles of [Commons Based Peer Production](http://en.wikipedia.org/wiki/Commons-based_peer_production#Principles)

  2. **Mitigate the security vulnerabilities of centrally hosted data**.
 Open vocab helps faciltate a Web where individuals and groups host their own data while still connecting to public data and other trusted individuals and groups in the network.
-This point does require more technical backing than Open Vocab.
-We plan to use [Secure Scuttlebut](https://github.com/ssbc) for much of this.
+This point does require more technical backing than Open Vocab (we plan to use [Secure Scuttlebut](https://github.com/ssbc)).

  3. **Shift power from large providers towards indivduals and groups.** As above, users need not submit to any Terms of Service or fear the loss of their data when they host it themselves.
 This aligns OpenApp with the [IndieWeb](http://www.wired.co.uk/news/archive/2013-08/15/indie-web) and [unhosted](https://unhosted.org/) movements.

 **Costs and Disadvantages:**
-The costs come from:
+Costs come from:
- 1. Agreeing to a standard vocab, composing this vocab from existing standards, and writing our own when existing ones are not appropriate.
-In OpenApp, the OpenVocab team faciliate these tasks.
+ 1. Agreeing to a standard vocab: composing this vocab from existing standards, or writing our own when existing ones are not appropriate.
+In OpenApp, the OpenVocab team facilitate these tasks.

  2. For serving apps, modifying or implementing API's that conform to the above standards.
 Fortunately JSON-LD makes this somewhat easier than this would otherwise be (discussed below).

- 3. For client apps, implementing JSON-LD tooling and the **single** translation layer between the OpenVocab model in question and their own representation.
+ 3. For client apps, implementing JSON-LD tooling and the translation layers between OpenVocab entities in question and their own models.

-**Organisational analog:**
+**Analog organisation:**
 The Commons.

 *also known as an [ontology](http://en.wikipedia.org/wiki/Ontology_(information_science))

 ####General Discussion

+The astute reader will have noticed that the four strategies each have a different pattern of costs and benefits.
+Point-to-point has smaller incremental costs and benefits, but benfits degrade as the network grows.
+Central Hub has small costs, high flexibility, but benefits dispropotionately go to the Hub and reinforce aspects of the Web that we find concerning.
+Integration-as-a-service delivers a large amount of value quickly but has ongoing costs and the same problems as Central Hub.
+Open Vocab has a larger upfront investment cost (vocab R&D, reaching agreement) but scalable, exapanding benefits accross the network.

+For these reasons and the values that go alongside them we reccomend the Open Vocab strategy.
+In Part II we look at implementing an Open Vocab Strategy with [JSON-LD](http://json-ld.org/)

+---
+## Part II: Implementation Details

 ### Open Vocab Implementions with JSON-LD

-##Data Entities
+#### JSON-LD Introduction

+#### The @context object

+#### Standard Vocabs and Prefixes

+#### Modifying the API

+#### JSON-LD tooling

+## Part III: Data Entities

 ###User

+[TODO add user]

 ###Group

+[TODO add user]

 ###Membership

+[TODO add user]

 ###Motion

+[TODO discuss Popolo Mtion spec]

 ###Vote